neuefische/web-exercises/sessions/js-array-methods/animal-objects/README.md

-# Array Methods 2: An Array with Objects
+# Array Methods: An Array with Objects

 This Challenge offers some more exercises to recap some advanced array methods.
 Let's dive in!